AdobeDocs/campaign-classic.en/help/installation/using/using-mx-servers.md

 In the connection protocol, rules have to be respected to prevent spamming and monopolizing servers.
 The most important are the following:

-* **Maximum number of connections allowed**: When this number is respected, IPs are not on the block list and emails are not refused due to extra connections.
+* **Maximum number of connections allowed**: When this number is respected, IPs are not on the denylist and emails are not refused due to extra connections.
 * **Maximum number of messages**: During the connection, the number of messages allowed to be sent must be defined.
 If this number is not defined, the server will send as many as possible.
-This results in being identified as a spammer and being added to the block list by the ISP.
+This results in being identified as a spammer and being added to the denylist by the ISP.
 * **Messages per hour**: In order to match with your e-reputation, Adobe Campaign will control the number of emails your IPs are able to send per hour.
-This system will protect you against email refusal or/and block list.
+This system will protect you against email refusal or/and denylist.

 ## Inbounce emails

-### What is an Inbounce Email?
+### What is an Inbounce email?

 It is the process used by Adobe Campaign to process errors during server communications.

-### How does an Inbounce Email work?
+### How does an Inbounce email work?

 The error address will process bounces sent back by ISPs.
 The process will analyze different SMTP error codes and apply the right action according to the RegEx standard.

-For example, an email address has a feedback « 550 User Unknown » sent by an ISP.
+For example, an email address has a feedback "550 User Unknown" sent by an ISP.
 This error code is processed by the Adobe Campaign error address (returnpath address).
 This error is then compared to the RegEx standard and the right rule will be apply.
-The email is considered a Hardbounce (matching the type) and then User Unknown (matching the reason) and pushed in quarantine after the first loop into the system.
+The email is considered a *Hard bounce* (matching the type) and then *User Unknown* (matching the reason) and pushed in quarantine after the first loop into the system.

 ### How is Adobe Campaign managing it?